 - to respond expeditiously, thoroughly, and constructively to the student's drafts.

 What can a Supervisor expect of a student?

 - to show commitment in learning what is needed to design and carry out the project;

-- to develop a plan for completion of all stages of the project, and to stick to that plan;
+- to develop a plan for completion of all stages of the project, and to adhere to that plan;

 - to consider seriously and respond to advice and criticism;

-- to meet the requirements of the University, College of Graduate and Postdoctoral Studies, and program;
+- to meet the requirements of the University, the College of Graduate and Postdoctoral Studies, and the Department of English;

 - to be scrupulous in acknowledging sources of assistance or information.

 - M.A.
 Project Paper—Process of Assessment and Submission

 The project paper will be read by two readers, normally the project Supervisor and a reader from within the Department of English who is a specialist in the field.